Strivin0311/llms-learning/models/foundation/bert.md

 # BERT
-*Here's some resources about BERT*
+*Here're some resources about BERT*